 Select Urban Health Activities

-Center for Public Health Preparedness/NCDP: Dr. Morse works with the NYC Department of Health and Mental Hygiene (DOHMH) on enhancing emergency preparedness and on training the public health workforce.
+Center for Public Health Preparedness/NCDP: Dr. Morse works with the NYC Department of Health and Mental Hygiene (DOHMH) on enhancing emergency preparedness and training the public health workforce.

 NYC DOHMH WMD Advisory Group: Dr. Morse is a member of the DOHMH Bioterrorism/WMD Advisory Group.